North Coast 500: 29+ Things to Know Before You Go

 3. It Gets Dark

-As darkness falls, you are best to get to your base for the night, whether that be a town or tent.
+As darkness falls, you are best to get to your base for the night, whether that be a town or a tent.

 Look up, see the stars.